m-zest/todo-imageAPI/README.md

 (no need for running the ``` mongod ``` server locally) since it is being connected it to the mongoDB Atlas.

-## Once the app started, we can see all the image and its details which is already being stored in the DB.
+## Once the app started, we can see all the images and its details which is already being stored in the DB.

 We can go through a particular image by just typing the name of that image at the end of the url (sending GET request)